-The Bachata is a latin dance with simple footwork and strong hip movement.
-The music is romantic in nature and therefore the movement reflects the story of love and heartbreak.
+The Bachata is a latin dance with simple footwork & strong hip movements.
+The music is romantic in nature, reflecting the story of love & heartbreak.

 The Bachata originated in the countryside of the Dominican Republic.
 The dance is a direct reflection of the music being played in the nightclubs during the 1960s.
 The Bachata has close ties to the Cuban Bolero.

 The music of the Bachata is the root of the dance.
 The tempo is slow, approixmately 120 beats per minute and is played in 4/4.
 Bachata music can be referred to as latin 'blues' music.
 It usually tells the tale of sadness in love and is the most romantic genre of guitar music this century.